syndesisio/syndesis/install/README.md

 Replace `EXTERNAL_HOSTNAME` appropriately with your public Syndesis address (something like `syndesis.127.0.0.1.nip.io` works great if you are using `oc cluster up` locally).
 Also, when using the development version, use 'syndesis-dev' as template name.
+Optionally you can add a parameter `OPENSHIFT_CONSOLE_URL` which should be the base URL to the OpenShift console.
+If given, this is URL is used to calculate a link to the integration runtime's system log which can be found in the integration's activity page.

 #### Log in